 What is the CCPA?

-FMG Suite suggests that the CCPA is a likely model for additional state laws, and its basic precepts are expected to appear in a future national privacy law.
+FMG suggests that the CCPA is a likely model for additional state laws, and its basic precepts are expected to appear in future national privacy laws.
 We are applying its protections to all customers, regardless of their state of residence, and you can use the compliance tools discussed below to do the same.

 Is Your Firm Impacted?

 First and foremost, the Act only applies to firms that do business in California.
-If your firm doesn’t do so, the Act has no direct effect.
-In that case, clearly disclosing which states are served by a financial services firm in the standard disclosure is a meaningful step to resolve the issue.
+The Act has no direct effect if your firm doesn’t do so.
+In that case, clearly disclosing which states a financial services firm serves in the standard disclosure is a meaningful step to resolving the issue.

 For firms that do business in California, for-profit or otherwise, they are subject to the Act if they meet even one of three criteria.
 A business qualifies if it has information about at least 50,000 consumers/ households/ devices, has gross annual revenues above $25 million, or makes more than half its revenue from the sale of personal data.
 This exempts most Advisors' practices, which fits the Act's goal of minimizing the impact on small businesses.

-However, the first two criteria include most of the Broker Dealers and many of the RIAs with FMG Suite customers.
+However, the first two criteria include most of the Broker-Dealers and many of the RIAs with FMG customers.
 We anticipate that virtually all of our enterprise clients and nationwide firms in our retail program will need to comply with the Act, at least for their advisors and clients in California.

-What is FMG Suite’s Role in Your Firm’s CCPA Compliance Program?
+What is FMG's Role in Your Firm’s CCPA Compliance Program?

-Whether your firm directly purchases FMG Suite services through an enterprise contract or are granted supervisory access to retail accounts, we are your Service Provider.
-The contact data, content history, and supervisory records in each customers' accounts remain their property.
+Whether your firm directly purchases FMG services through an enterprise contract or is granted supervisory access to retail accounts, we are your Service Provider.
+The contact data, content history, and supervisory records in each customer's accounts remain their property.
 The copies of this data provided to customers' affiliated firms remain those firms' property.
 That means your firm is free to implement your response to the CCPA, and we're providing tools to assist.

 How Can Your Firm Comply with the CCPA?

-Use FMG Suite!
-We're here to make you a better marketer, and keeping everyone safe and compliant is an important part of that.
-Since only a small part of your overall client data is held within FMG Suite's platform, we'll only be a portion of your firm's overall CCPA response.
-However, our role as a website provider means that we can be a central place for you to offer necessary disclosures and collect the various consumer requests mandated by the CCPA.
-We already offer many of the tools you need to meet the requirements and will have additional changes in place ahead of the CCPA's introduction.
+Use FMG!
+We're here to make you a better marketer, and keeping everyone safe and compliant is essential.
+Since only a small amount of your overall client data is held within FMG's platform, we'll only be a portion of your firm's overall CCPA response.
+However, our role as a website provider means we can be a central place for you to offer necessary disclosures and collect the various consumer requests mandated by the CCPA.
+We already provide many of the tools you need to meet the requirements and will have additional changes ahead of the CCPA's introduction.

 The policies and procedures your firm needs to adopt to comply with the CCPA can be organized by the consumer rights created under the Act.
-As detailed below, along with the support offered by FMG Suite, these rights allow the consumer to:
+As detailed below, along with the support offered by FMG, these rights allow the consumer to:

 Know what personal data is being collected about them.